 The 3MT Competition is a university-wide competition for research-based masters and doctoral students.
 Competitors have one static slide and three minutes to explain the breadth and significance of their graduate research to a non-specialist audience.
+Information and resources for competitors as well as answers to frequently-asked questions are available on the University of Waterloo 3MT Competition website.

 - Preparing and presenting for the 3MT helped me put together a polished explanation of my graduate work that I still use today when people are interested in what I did.